 Optimize your Lead Source with these 5 Best Practices

 A lead source is basically the source via which your prospects have found your product or services.
 This information is crucial for lead management and also aids in measuring the buyer’s journey.
-By doing so, you will identify what works for your marketing strategy and what is not.
+By doing so, you will identify what works for your marketing strategy and what does not.

 Sometimes, starting with lead optimization, may work for you when you implement your marketing automation platform.
 Even so, you can always try something different.
 Identify the channels that drive a lot of leads.
 It will help you lead positioning, categorize, simplify, and identify insight into what you want to do with lead effects.

 Below are five best practices to optimize your lead source.